Glimesh/api-docs/content/docs/Authentication/AccessToken/NodeJS/Node Access Token.md

 ![Imgur](https://i.imgur.com/67sv2eV.png)

 You can use the *access_token* to query the API on the users behalf.
 This will expire after a few hours so you will need to refresh the token or get a new one.
-If you have any question talk to us in the #dev channel in our [Discord](https://discord.gg/Glimesh).
+If you have any question talk to us in the #dev-questions channel in our [Discord](https://discord.gg/Glimesh).
 We would love to hear what you are making!

 The full file can be found here.